YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 ### Summary

-In general, the programm is not efficient at all.
+In general, the program is not efficient at all.
 All expected tasks cannot be done in a non-trivial manner.
 A lot is there to be improved.
 A better rational number arithmetic package is perhaps the key, which in turn requires a well understood and well-behaved natural number arithmetic package.